It’s been exactly 3 years from the time of this posting since we first developed the use of resin art material for making guitar picks.

 But we went through 3 sanding stages on the bevels before polishing them.

-The polishing process was a 2 step process using a solid compound and then a liquid polish that we mixed ourselves.
 The result was a brilliant & glossy “jolly rancher” finish as Alex calls it.
 The final step was then to sand the faces of the pick for added grip.
 This has to be done very carefully so as to not affect the freshly polished sides/bevels.

 One wrong move and it’s back to the polishing stages!